zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 ```
 -->

 The `DataContext` class does not specify the use of any single FX base class or interface.
-In practice, the members of a DataContext class typically include the following.
+In practice, the members of a DataContext class typically include [data caches](#data-caches) and [data views](#data-views).

 <a name="working-with-data-overview-data-caches"></a>
 ### Data caches